joadiazcr/thesis/HOM_FAST/ML/README.md

 Same as `FAST_NN_training_B.ipynb` except that `C` also uses multiple values of H125 and bunch charges.
 Therefore, the dataset has 9600 samples, the train dataset has 7680 samples and the test dataset has 1920 samples.
 It runs the following keras models to predict `B441PV_std`:
 - Lineat regression multiple input (c1, ..., c8, V125, DS, US, bunch charge, H125)
 - DNN multiple input (c1, ..., c8, V125, DS, US, bunch charge, H125)

+## FAST_NN_training_D.ipynb
+Similar to `FAST_NN_training_C.ipynb` but only uses data from shift 4 and the inputs are only the HOM signals (c1, ..., c8).
+Therefore, the dataset has 6000 samples, the train dataset has 4800 samples and the test dataset has 1200 samples.
+It runs the following keras models to predict `B441PV_std`:
+- Lineat regression multiple input (c1, ..., c8)
+- DNN multiple input (c1, ..., c8)